Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Summary and discussions

 This motivated us to carry out a fully self-consistent mean-field study of the concrete single-orbital $t$-$V_1$-$V_2$ model on kagom\'e lattice near vH fiilling.
 We obtained the phase diagram at vH filling, and demonstrated that nn Coulomb repulsion $V_1$ alone drives the real ISD bond CDW state but unable to produce the LC states.
 Remarkably, the nnn Coulomb interaction $V_2$ indeed induces the LC states as complex bond ordered CDWs neighboring the ISD state.
 Four LC states with different current patterns appear in the phase diagram, which are identified as orbital Chern insulators by the topological properties of the quasiparticle band structures.
 At the level of the self-consistent mean-field theory, the transitions between the topologically trivial ISD and the topological LC states are first order, without signatures of continuous gap-closing transitions and intermediate semimetal phases \cite{Lin-prb21}.

-We found that the $2\times2$ LC ordered states remain as the stable ground states near vH filling, as the doped orbital Chern insulators turn into LC Chern metals characterized by the CFPs due to the FS reconstruction.
+We found that electron doping away from the vH filling helps the stabilization of the $2\times2$ LC ordered states, as the doped orbital Chern insulators turn into LC Chern metals characterized by the CFPs due to the FS reconstruction.
 In particular, since the LC$_2$ state arises from moderately small intersite Coulomb interactions in the phase diagram (Fig.~\ref{diagram}), we argue the doped LC$_2$ Chern metal with the CFPs centered around the M$^\prime$ points in the $2\times2$ folded zone (Fig.~\ref{awayvH}c) to be the most relevant TRS breaking state for kagom\'e metals.
-The CFPs have been shown to carry concentrated Berry curvature and orbital magnetic moment with interesting experimental implications \cite{SZ21}.
+The CFPs have been shown to carry concentrated Berry curvature and orbital magnetic moment with interesting experimental implications, including the large intrinsic contribution to the anomalous Hall conductivity \cite{SZ21}.
 The outer CFPs along the $\Gamma$-K direction carry the dominant spectral weight and are connected by the wave vector $\frac{3}{4} \textbf{G}$ \cite{SZ21}.
 They may play a crucial role in producing the $\frac{4}{3} \times \frac{4}{3}$ pair density waves as observed in the superconducting and pseudogap phases of the kagom\'e superconductor \cite{Chen-nat21}.
-The correlated electronic structure and quantum states usually require more sophisticated analytical and numerical methods for more accurate description and improved understanding.
-The findings presented here can be viewed as a starting point for further studies.